 - not appreciating that paying an employee a lower bonus for performance related reasons could potentially amount to ‘action short of dismissal’ by the employer

 - failure to treat as a grievance any written statement/letter (e.g. a letter of resignation) which raises issues which could form the basis of a tribunal claim to which statutory procedures apply.
 This means that the employer must be alert to issues being raised in writing even if there is no mention of the word grievance.

 How we can help

-If you are an employer in the Cannock area we will be more than happy to provide you with assistance or any additional information required on redundancy procedures so please do contact us at Shelvoke Pickering Janney LLP.
+If you are an employer in the Cannock area we will be more than happy to provide you with assistance or any additional information required on dismissal procedures so please do contact us at Shelvoke Pickering Janney LLP.